Friday, January 31, 2020

 I seek to champion a healthy and balanced conversation on this matter.
 I will

-therefore leave it to the conscience of the reader to chose what they perceive as resonating with their discernment of truth from their study of Scripture.
+therefore leave it to the conscience of the reader to choose what they perceive as resonating with their discernment of truth from their study of Scripture.
 I wish to further post a caveat that it is not my intention to discriminate any gender in my evaluation of this question.
 I simply seek to exposit the word of God on this issue.

 BIBLICAL ANALYSIS

-My view is that there are two objective grounds that appear to govern the interpretation of this scripture.
+My view is that there are two objective grounds that govern the interpretation of this scripture.
 It is either that Scripture does not permit women believers to teach or rule church congregations or that married women should not teach or rule if their husbands are present with them in the congregation.

 Some consider the latter position as a basis for excluding single or widowed women from the restriction.